andy-clos/Boyer-Moore-Algorithm/README.md

-This is the repository for the implementation of Boyer-Moore Algorithm.
+This is a repository for the implementation of Boyer-Moore Algorithm.

 Developers:
 1) Andyclos A/L Boon Mee - 22300738